 The specialisation in two areas within a single degree.

-‘Duplicate’ appearing on your enrolment means that a unit’s been carried across from a former period of study (usually from another course or institution) and does not need to be repeated in the current course, because the content of the unit already taken is considered a close enough approximation to the syllabus of the corresponding unit in your new course.
-The usual number of credit points for the unit will be counted towards your total, but no grade.
-This is the process known as Credit for prior learning.
+When Duplicate appears in your enrolment, it means a unit has been carried over from a former period of study - usually from another course or institution.
+This unit doesn't need to be repeated as the content is considered close enough to the syllabus of a unit in your new course.
+The usual number of credit points for the unit will be counted towards your total, but not the grade.

 Early warning letter

-If you fail a unit you a may receive an email notice of unsatisfactory academic progress.
+If you fail a unit, you may receive an email notice of unsatisfactory academic progress.
 Please do not ignore this letter and take action to ensure you don’t fail another unit.

-Afree space’ on your enrolment that isn’t taken up by a required core unit from your course, which allows you to choose what unit you’d like to enrol yourself into.
-The choice may be restricted to a specified list of units with your area of study, or it may be a ‘free elective’, where you can choose any unit within Monash (provided you meet the entry requirements and the unit has no restrictions that would preclude you).
+A free space in your enrolment, which allows you a choice of unit.
+The choice may be restricted to units within your area of study, or it may be a free elective, where you can choose any unit within Monash (provided you meet the entry requirements and the unit has no other restrictions).

 A block placed on your Monash student account.
-This block results in you being unable to borrow books from the Monash libraries, log into the computer system, or access your enrolment records.
-Reasons why you may be encumbered include overdue fees, school fines, or not completing the required Moodle modules (such as Respect at Monash).
+This block results in you being unable to borrow books from the Monash libraries, log into University systems, sit an eExam or access your enrolment records.
+Reasons why you may be encumbered include incomplete enrolment documentation, overdue fees, fines or student loans etc..
 For assistance with an encumbrance, contact Monash Connect.

 Enrolled appearing in your enrolment summary in WES means that a unit is correctly entered, and is scheduled for the current teaching period.